sharmaakshansh/Stats/README.md

 5c.
 Get a List of players in sorted order whose average scores are more than Y. where Y is the number.
 If two players have the same average, then the older player will get the priority.

-In this case Chris Gail and Ishan kishan has same average i.e 100 so they are sorted on the bases af age average score i.e is passed is 99
+In this case Chris Gail and Ishan kishan has same average i.e 100 so they are sorted on the bases of age ,average score i.e is passed is 99

 ![GetbyAVg(1a)](https://github.com/sharmaakshansh/Stats/assets/121374240/4f5b06ba-6e6a-4fbf-8e84-604580e55736)